avef100/Magisk-Binaries/README.md

 $ ./magiskboot verify boot.img    # [x509.pem] verification will tell you if its integrity was affected (look for something li "unexpected" in the bottom line.) it will also say primitive or permisive.. it will tell you if it worked....

+(AT THIS POINT YOU MUST RESIZE THE IMAGE USING ./magiskboot....based on your phones boot.img partition size). maybe try the $ file boot.img  command to see the original size.

-your out put will be a rooted patched boot image in the same directory call new-boot.img
+your output will be a magisk patched boot image in the same directory called new-boot.img

 check out my script TEMPLATE (still in the works) which patches it for you and if uncommented, will also flash it with fastboot.